klclaudio/brams/doc/BRAMS_6.0_-_INSTALL_MODEL.md

 ## 5. Running a small meteorological case

    The BRAMS Model is a limited area model and therefore requires input data from outputs from a global model.
 In the test case presented here, these data are already ready and available.
 For "expert" cases a new document shows how to get this data and generate it.
-The BRAMS model runs in 3 distinct phases:
+The BRAMS model runs in 3 distinct phases, using the same namelist named RAMSIN:

-   **i) MAKESFC** - Creates the surface files using the input files that contain global them and adjusts them to the specifications chosen by the user and arranged in the input namelist.
-The BRAMS namelist is called RAMSIN.
+   **i) MAKESFC** - Creates the surface files using the input files that contain global them and adjusts them to the specifications chosen by the user and arranged in the input namelist named RAMSIN.

 ```mermaid
    graph TD;